1Kawooya/CyberExRepo/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-Availability What is the advantage of a jump box?
-Secure access to the network (Access control)
+The aspect of security that load balancers protect is Availability.
+The advantage of the Jumpbox is to provide Secure access to the network (Access control)

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system components.
-- _TODO: What does Filebeat watch for?_ Changes to file system data
-- _TODO: What does Metricbeat record?_  System metrics that indicate system health
+Filebeat watches for changes to file system data including Metricbeat watches for system metrics that indicate system health

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.